When AI Persuades: Adversarial Explanation Attacks on Human Trust in AI-Assisted Decision Making: User Study Design and Protocol

 \subsubsection{Stage 3: Quality Control}

 We apply a hybrid validation process to ensure both strategic fidelity and linguistic plausibility.
-An ensemble of smaller LLMs (Gemma 3-4B, Mistral-7B) evaluates whether each explanation conforms to its intended $(r,v,c,p)$ configuration through five independent votes, requiring majority agreement for retention.
-Surviving explanations are then rated using an \textit{LLM-as-a-Judge} model~\cite{zheng2023judging} that estimates perceived trustworthiness on a 1–7 Likert scale.
+First, an ensemble of smaller LLMs (\textit{gemma-3-4b-it}\footnote{https://huggingface.co/google/gemma-3-4b-it}, \textit{Mistral-7B-Instruct-v0.3}\footnote{https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3}) evaluates whether each explanation conforms to its intended $(r,v,c,p)$ configuration through five independent votes, requiring majority agreement for retention.
+Surviving explanations are then rated using the \textit{LLM-as-a-Judge}~\cite{zheng2023judging} that estimates perceived trustworthiness on a 1–7 Likert scale.
 Explanations scoring lowest on trust or exhibiting hallucinations are filtered out after manual review.
+To assess the reliability of the automated LLM-based evaluation, we drew a stratified random sample of one question from each task category under each strategy condition (756 samples).
+These explanations were manually annotated for both strategy conformance and quality score.
+We then measured agreement between human annotations and LLM judgments using Cohen's $\kappa$ for binary strategy-conformance labels and weighted $\kappa$~\cite{fleiss2013statistical} for ordinal quality scores.
+We obtained $\kappa = 0.816$ and weighted $\kappa = 0.823$, indicating strong agreement between manual and automated evaluations~\cite{landis1977measurement}.